jackpsmith-git/PointCloudRenderer/README.md

 # Point-Cloud Renderer
-3D, cross-platform, point-cloud, Vulkan renderer.
+3D, point-cloud, Vulkan renderer for Windows.

 ## Dependencies
 All dependencies are included in the repo EXCEPT for the necessary Vulkan SDK headers and libs.
 Download v1.4.321.1 from https://www.lunarg.com/vulkan-sdk/.
 Place the necessary dependencies in the source code with the following structure: